 In Lattice, each key result is equally weighted.
 For example, if there are 3 key results, each one will be worth 33% of the total objective.

-Shown below, if we create our Objective and set it to "Binary", the 3 different key results roll up to this goal.
+As shown below, if we create our objective and set it to "binary", the 3 different key results roll up to this goal.